My Ethics Statement

 - Reviewing a product or service.

 For the most part, I do promotions without reaching out to companies.
-For example, I make a lot of Obsidian videos but I’ve never gotten compensation or support from the Obsidian team.
+For example, I make a lot of Obsidian videos but I’ve never gotten compensation or special support from the Obsidian team.
 I’ll never shy away from mentioning an app or service just because I don’t get paid.
 However, it’s cool when I get something in return for promoting products I love!

 Paid promotion might consist of compensation in the following forms: